shridharkapshikar/python_/README.md

-Forked from Shridhar --> My Master
+Clonned from master --> This is release branch